material-components/material-components-web-react/packages/top-app-bar/README.md

 title | String | The title of the Top App Bar. navIcon | Element | Appears adjacent to the title.
-This acts as the main action of the Top App Bar. short | n/a | Enables short variant. shortCollapsed | n/a | Enables shortCollapsed variant. prominent | n/a | Enables prominent variant.
+This acts as the main action of the Top App Bar. short | n/a | Enables short variant. shortCollapsed | n/a | Enables short collapsed variant. prominent | n/a | Enables prominent variant.

 > NOTE: As per design guidelines, prominent variant should not be used with short or always collapsed.